deingithub/travelhook/README.md

 1. install [nix](https://nixos.org/download#download-nix)
 2. clone the source code
 3. copy `settings.json.example` to `settings.json` and edit to your liking
-4. initialize the database: run `sqlite3 travelynx-relay.sqlite3` and copy the outputs of `cat migrations/*` into the sql shell
+4. initialize the database: run `cat migrations/* | sqlite3 -echo travelynx-relay.sqlite3`
 5. add your server's and optionally a live feed channel's ids to the database (the bot only works with manually added servers for now): `INSERT INTO servers(server_id, live_channel) VALUES(1234,5678);`
 6. run `nix-shell` for your dev environment, in there you can start the bot using `python3 -m travelhook`